piyushn28/CallEE/README.md

 * Contact with Classmates,professors,seniors and alumni.

-2)Information about institute happenings.
+* Information about institute happenings.

-3)Access to College Resources.
+* Access to College Resources.

-4)Exclusive Online Job Listings.
+* Exclusive Online Job Listings.

-5)Wider Professional Network and  Connect with the Community.
+* Wider Professional Network and  Connect with the Community.

-6)Conduct and play Quizzes with live leaderboard.
+* Conduct and play Quizzes with live leaderboard.

 ## Demo Video Link: